Nima (device): Limitations

-Nima Labs, Inc, the company behind Nima, communicates that Nima is a supplement and extra data point to what users are already doing to try to avoid gluten and peanut when eating out.
+Nima Partners, Inc, the company behind Nima, communicates that Nima is a supplement and extra data point to what users are already doing to try to avoid gluten when eating out.
 As quoted on the Nima packaging, "Nima test results are only representative of the sample and are not a guarantee of the entire dish.
 Use of this product should not replace education, medical advice, compliance with food labeling and adherence to avoidance strategies.
 Failure to use this product in accordance with the instruction could result in serious injury or death.
 Neither the Nima device or individual capsules are designed to be ingested or eaten."